REBELinBLUE/kube-guide/3-tutorial.md

   Warning  FailedScheduling  <unknown>  default-scheduler  0/4 nodes are available: 4 Insufficient cpu.
 ```

-FIXME: Storage test here
+FIXME: Add a test for ephemeral-storage

-We are going now to make the *Pod* run a stress test to use up all resources
+We are now going to make the *Pod* run a stress test to use up the available memory.

 Delete the *Pod* and then edit the *Manifest* to look something like the following, set the `resources.requests` to
 sensible values and set the `resources.limits` higher but not too high.